 - Vegetable purees such as tomato, pumpkin, carrot, daikon, komatsuna, taro root, and napa cabbage

 Like in many cultures, the first stage of baby food is all about purees and soft foods.
-As mentioned above, a baby’s very first food is white rice, which s/he will continue to eat by the spoonful for the first few days.
-The portions tend to be small and given once a day, as the main source of nutrition still comes from breast milk/formula.
+As mentioned above, a baby’s first food is white rice, which s/he will continue to eat with a spoonful for the first few days.
+The portions tend to be small and given once a day, as the primary source of nutrition still comes from breast milk/formula.

-I initially served rice porridge and the vegetable/protein dish separately but ended up merging the two dishes for a donburi-style meal for easy prep.
+I served rice porridge and the vegetable/protein dish separately but merged the two dishes for a donburi-style meal for easy prep.

 Stage 2: 7-8 Months